-According to our model (Figure.
-4), we note H the relative humidity parameter, whereas W the wind velocity.
-So the fuzzy rules structure introduced by the Fuzzy logic controller are:
+According to our model (Figure 4), we note H the relative humidity parameter, whereas W the wind velocity.
+The fuzzy logic controller describes the structure of the fuzzy rules as follows:

-Rule_i: If H is A and W is B Then
+Rule_i: If H is A and W is B Then τ_f is C (11)

-$$\tau_f$$

-is C (11)

-Where A, B and C are linguistic variables and τ_f stand for fuzzy lifetime.
+Where A, B and C are linguistic variables and τ_j stand for fuzzy lifetime.

-The different variables are fuzzified as below (Figure.
-5):
+The different variables are fuzzified as below (Figure 5):